tatasadi/react-todo-app/README.md

 ![Screenshot](screenshot.png)

-See the [online Demo](https://todo-app.tatasadi.com) of frontend without api calls.
+See the [online Demo](https://todo-app.tatasadi.com) of the frontend without api calls.